annguyen0212/annguyen0212.github.io/projects/index.md

 # Talks
 1. **Nguyen, A.**, & Wilson, C. (2022).
 Modeling the acquisition of question variants in English.
 Talk at the *Linguistic Society of America 2022 Annual Meeting*, Washington DC.
 Acceptance rate: **34%**.
+2. **Nguyen, A**.
+(2021).
+The acquisition of wh-question variants.
+Invited talk at the *University of Maryland, Linguistics department*.
-2. **Nguyen, A.**, & Legendre, G. (2021).
+3. **Nguyen, A.**, & Legendre, G. (2021).
 The acquisition of English wh-in-situ.
 Talk at the *Linguistic Society of America 2021 Annual Meeting*, San Francisco, CA. Acceptance rate: **35.2%**.
-3.  **Nguyen, A.**, & Legendre, G. (2020).
+4.  **Nguyen, A.**, & Legendre, G. (2020).
 Testing syntactic simplicity: wh-in-situ vs. fronted wh-questions in L1 acquisition.
 Talk at *Many Paths to Language, Max Planck Institute Conference*, Nijmegen, The Netherlands.
 Acceptance rate: **23.5%**
 4. **Nguyen, A.**, Howe, W., & Legendre, G. (2020).
 Prosody as the main cue to differentiate wh-in-situ questions in